-Philadelphia International Airport has two international terminals and five domestic ones.
-The terminals house over 160 restaurants and shops and the airport is one of the busiest airports in the world and the main gateway to one of America's most culturally rich and diverse cities - Philly, or Philadelphia.
+Philadelphia International Airport has seven terminals, which house a big selection of restaurants and shops.
+The airport is one of the busiest in the world and the main gateway to one of America's most culturally rich and diverse cities - Philly, or Philadelphia.

 The immigration counters at Philly Airport are often understaffed, so if you're travelling at peak periods then allow yourself enough time for queues and delays.
 Once you've dealt with the queues, the airport has a range of services on offer, including shoeshine facilities and a great art programme.